Teaching Time & Telling the Time to KS1 & KS2: Your NEW Fail-Safe Step by Step Technique

 Next, explain that when the hand points to a number, this tells us how many hours it is.
 Make sure you point exactly at the number and not slightly to the left or right of it.
 Tell the children that instead of saying ‘three hours’ we say ‘three o’clock’.

-Give the children their own set of post its and hands and repeat this enough times on different hours until everyone can do it.
+Give the whole class their own set of post its and hands and repeat this enough times on different hours until everyone can do it.
 This step is pretty easy, but it gets harder.

 Once this is secure, model how we can use our number line to find out what time it will be one hour later.
 Model moving the arrow from three to four to move one hour.
 Then extend to two hours later and so on.